kobylyanskiy/edge-docs/docs/quickstart.md

 <div style="text-align: center;"><img src="../img/quickstart/qgc_comm_links_connect_selected.png" style="width: 350px;"></div><br>

+!!! warning
+    You will need to ensure there is no firewall on PC stopping the incoming stream to your GCS.

 * QGC will connect to Edge and will start receiving its parameters

 !!! note